c4tom/DreamDevBox/docs/advanced/connect-to-host-os.rst

 * Docker Toolbox IP address is ``192.168.99.100``
 * Host IP address where SSH is listening on ``172.16.0.1``
 * Host SSH username is ``user``
-* Devilbox Docker container wants to access MySQL on host os
+* DreamDevBox Docker container wants to access MySQL on host os

 Local port forward on Docker Toolbox